ericlenio/escreen/README.md

 * Assumes you use bash as your main shell
 * Depends on some basic standard Unix programs like gzip, grep, cut
 * Also must have openssl installed
+* Useful to have vim and screen, as they have been enhanced by expect-ssh

 # How it works